fersilva16/fireflies-backend-test/README.md

 ## Summary Provider

-One part of this project that is worth mentioning separately is the Summmary Provider.
+One part of this project that is worth mentioning separately is the Summary Provider.

 It's a [hexagonal architecture](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>) approach to implement the summary so that the developers can test different prompts and models without changing the current behaviour of the application.